-It was the Whole Earth Catalog that inspired Ted Nelson to write Computer Lib / Dream Machines, his most famous publication - a 300.000 word manifesto of the digital revolution.
+It was the Whole Earth Catalog that inspired Ted Nelson to write Dream Machines, his most famous publication - a 300.000 word manifesto of the digital revolution.

-Computer Lib contains of everything enraged or inspired him during the month he wrote it, including: population statistics, hacker psychology, the evils of IBM, holograms, musical notation, Watergate and how to program in Trac.
-Dream Machines, the literal flip side of Computer Lib, was about the transformation of the arts through computers.
+Computer Lib contains of everything enraged or inspired him during the month he wrote it including: population statistics, hacker psychology, the evils of IBM, holograms, musical notation, Watergate and how to program in Trac.

+Dream machines, the literal flip side of Computer Lib, was about the transformation of the arts through computers.
 It included a description of Xanadu.

 Xanadu has never been realized.
 It will probably go down in history as the longest-running vaporware project in the history of computing.
-(Lischka, 2009)

 Unlike Bush, Nelson thought much more global.

 The Memex was a sort of analog computer that would enable the user to link different texts.
 When Nelson developed Xanadu, the personal computer was invented already - he was not interested in designing a machine like the Memex was, Nelson however was working on a program that should be working from any computer in the world.
 But how should that be possible without the world wide web and without the internet?
 His realization of Xanadu had to wait for the development of the internet and for Tim Berners-Lee who realized much of what Ted Nelson promised.
-Thus Nelsons influence has been felt more at the conceptual than the practical level" (Gere 2004, p133)
+Thus Nelsons influence has been felt more at the conceptual than the practical level" (DC, pt33)

-2.5 Douglas Engelbart - In 1968 he developed the NLS, a System that offered different users in different places to work on one document on the same time interrupt in 1944 because he was drafted into military service where he was trained to a radar technician.
+2.5 Douglas Engelbart - In 1968 he developed the NLS, a System that offered different users in different places to work on one document on the same time

+Engelbart was born in 1925 in Oregon.
+In 1942 he began his studies in electrical engineering at Oregon State University, which he had to interrupt in 1944 because he was drafted into military service where he was trained to a radar technician.
 Towards the end of the war he was stationed at the Philippines.
-There he first got in touch with the idea of hypertext when he red Vannevar Bush's 'As We May Think'.
+As a GI he first got in touch with the idea of hypertext when he red Vannevar Bush's 'As We May Think'.
 Bush's idea of hypertext Should become one of the most inspiration sources in his life.
 From on this moment he turned his whole life to the technical realization of the Memex.